CyrilCermak/modular_architecture_on_ios/README.md

 project.
 Domains will contain, for example, the user flow within the particular domain part of the app.
 Furthermore, the domain will have the necessary components for the flow like; view controllers, views, models and view models.
-Obviously it depends on the team's preferences and technical experience which pattern will be used for creating screens.
+Obviously it depends on the team’s preferences and technical experience which pattern will be used for creating screens.
 Personally, the reactive MVVM+C is my favourite but more on that later.